California State University: Student profile

+A 2016 study by the Cal State system estimated that as many as one in ten Cal State students experience homelessness during their time in college.

 Impact

 The CSU confers over 110,000 degrees each year, awarding almost half of the state's bachelor's degrees and one-fourth of the state's master's degrees.
-The entire 23 campus system sustains over 209,000 jobs statewide, generating $1.6 billion in tax revenue.
+The entire 22 campus system sustains over 209,000 jobs statewide, generating $1.6 billion in tax revenue.
 Total CSU related expenditures equate to $26.9 billion.

 The CSU produces 62% of the bachelor's degrees awarded in agriculture, 54% in business, 44% in health and medicine, 64% in hospitality and tourism, 45% in engineering, and 44% of those in media, culture and design.
 The CSU is the state's largest source of educators, with more than half of the state's newly credentialed teachers coming from the CSU, expanding the state's rank of teachers by nearly 12,500 per year.

 Over the last 10 years, the CSU has significantly enhanced programs towards the underserved.
 56% of bachelor's degrees granted to Latinos in the state are from the CSU, while 60% of bachelor's awarded to Filipinos were from the CSU.
 In the Fall of 2008, 42% of incoming students were from California Community Colleges.

 Campus naming conventions

 The UC system follows a consistent style in the naming of campuses, using the words "University of California" followed by the name of its declared home city, with a comma as the separator.
 Most CSU campuses follow a similar pattern, though several are named only for their home city or county, such as San Francisco State University, San Jose State University, San Diego State University, or Sonoma State University.

+The Fresno and Sacramento campuses formally follow the standard naming pattern, but respectively market themselves as "Fresno State" and "Sacramento State", and use those terms for their athletic programs.
+Chico, Long Beach, and Stanislaus also formally use the standard naming pattern, but use "Location State" for athletics only.
+Northridge brands its athletic program as "CSUN", and uses that term alongside its formal name in marketing.
+CSU Bakersfield started the process of rebranding its athletic program, though not the university, as "Bakersfield" in 2023–24.

-In addition, the California Maritime Academy (Cal Maritime) is the only campus whose official name does not refer to a city or regional location within California.
-Channel Islands, Maritime, and San Marcos are the only campuses whose names do not include a comma.
+Channel Islands, and San Marcos are the only campuses whose names do not include a comma.
 Some critics, including Donald Gerth (former President of Sacramento State), have claimed that the weak California State University identity has contributed to the CSU's perceived lack of prestige when compared to the University of California.

-The three polytechnic universities of the system do not follow any of the naming standards for the rest of the CSU campuses.
-California Polytechnic State University, San Luis Obispo, California State Polytechnic University, Humboldt, and California State Polytechnic University, Pomona use the word "polytechnic" in both their full names (but in different word orders) per California Education Code section 89000. and section 89005.5 CSU's editorial style guide refers to the same formal names while they also refer to the abbreviated forms "Cal Poly San Luis Obispo", "Cal Poly Humboldt", and "Cal Poly Pomona" respectively, but not the name "Cal Poly" by itself.
-Cal Poly San Luis Obispo unilaterally claims the "Cal Poly" name per its own marketing brand guides and, since the 1980s, the CSU Chancellor's Office has taken numerous small and medium-sized businesses to court on Cal Poly San Luis Obispo's behalf for not having a licensing agreement to sell merchandise with the words "Cal Poly".